 The School of Education will be your home away from home during the next four years.
 I wish you every success and I look forward to hearing about your accomplishments.
 Should you have any questions please do not hesitate to reach out to me directly.
 Welcome to the Blue Hen family!

-Chrystalla Mouza, Ed.D.

-Director and Distinguished Professor
+Steve Amendum, Ph.D.
+Interim Director and Professor amendum@udel.edu

-cmouza@udel.edu

 ELEMENTARY TEACHER EDUCATION COURSE REQUIREMENTS

 Elementary Teacher Education and Special Education, Middle School Education, or English as a Second Language